Glossary

 Bad Attempt Report

-A report that logs and analyzes failed API call attempts, such as unauthorized access, invalid requests, or exceeded rate limits.
+A report that logs and analyzes failed API call attempts, such as unauthorized access, invalid requests, or rate limit violations.

 Certificate Management

-The administration of digital certificates used to secure API communication.
-This includes managing JWE and TLS certificates, ensuring data encryption, validating client identities, and enabling secure data transmission between systems.
+The administration of digital certificates (e.g., JWE, TLS) for securing API communications, ensuring encryption, validating client identities, and enabling secure data transmission between systems.

 Client Export/Import

-A functionality that allows administrators to export API Client configurations to a file for backup or migration purposes.
-Similarly, administrators can import these configurations into the system to quickly restore or replicate client settings across environments.
+A functionality that enables administrators to export API Client configurations as a file for backup or migration, and import them to restore or replicate settings across environments.

 Customer Setting